vfro/divert/README.md

 * Raw:
     * `yield` returns a value directly, in case if single parameter is not an instance of `Error`.
     * `yield` returns an array of values, in case if multiple parameters are passed and first parameter is not an `Error`.

+## for-each loop

+Divert block cannot be nested directly into for-each method of [lodash](https://lodash.com/), [Underscore.js](http://underscorejs.org/), [async](https://github.com/caolan/async) or similar libraries.
+In order to `yield` asynchronous for-each loop, `sync` callback must be invoked only once and only after each element is processed.
+Most of the libraries doesn't allow that.

+In that case divert.each function can be used to invoke nested generator for element in a regular or array-like object.
+It accepts the following arguments:
+* `collection`: regular or array-like object.
+* `generator`: must be a generator-function with the following parameters:
+   * `sync`: callback to `yield` internal asynchronous calls properly.
+   * `value`: Optional parameter which contains an iterated value.
+   * `index`: Optional parameter which contains an index of the iterated value.
+   * `collection`: Optional parameter which contains the original collection.
+* `callback`: Optional Node-style callback which is called when `divert.each` is done.
+Can be `sync` parameter in case if `divert.each` is `yield`ed from parent divert block.

 ## example